AlikhanBegzhan/Smart-Climate-and-Air-Quality-Control-System-on-Pinecone-BL602/README.md

 Leveraging the cutting-edge Pinecone BL602 RISC-V microcontroller, advanced sensor technologies, and a modular design philosophy, the Smart Climate and Air Quality Control System stands as a testament to the potential of IoT innovations in enhancing human-environment interactions.

-Note: Link to the project presentation, video&photo folder -> https://drive.google.com/drive/folders/1xT05f2s-kcewMyICDm4YfU-cDElTm3gr?usp=drive_link
+Link to the project presentation, video&photo folder -> https://drive.google.com/drive/folders/1xT05f2s-kcewMyICDm4YfU-cDElTm3gr?usp=drive_link

 ## Comprehensive Hardware Components